These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 On our blog, you'll only find links to tours we 100% endorse, and we only work with companies taking reasonable commissions.

 Crime in general in the Netherlands is lower than in most developed countries.
 Due to strict weapon laws, murders are still rare.
 If they happen, it's usually outside the public eye and within criminal organizations.
-Shootings like in the US thankfully don't happen here.
+Shootings like in the US thankfully normally don't happen here.

 Also, due to a high standard of living and the Dutch value system, there is less division between income groups.
 Because of that, crime rates are lower.